galkahana/hummus-services-redux/README.md

+Note: this branch moved the frontend app to use nextjs instead of create react app. the main excuse is an insurance against create react app vanishing...as its releases are becoming scarse. however, nextjs does provide a few new problems which im not happy about...given i was only looking for an infra to deal with the webpack stuff for me...and not something that'll push it's agenda to my face, especially about ho dont run spa and out solution for static site seems like a side effect and actually we prefer that you run you frontend on a _full fledged server_ instead of the cheap option of running it from a damn bucket. plus there's this flicker i still need to solve.
+So...not merged at this point...but basically working with quirks almost completely sorted out.

 Welcome to hummus services.
 A simple SAAS over [hummus-reports](https://github.com/galkahana/hummus-reports), A layout engine using [hummus](https://github.com/galkahana/hummusjs) module to generate PDF files.

 Through the server API you can create PDF generation jobs and later download the resultant files.
 All with api tokens.
 There's also job management, accounting information and other useful stuff.